11 intermittent fasting benefits – explained by SIMPLE

 If controlling your blood sugar is important to you, maybe because you’re prediabetic and/or concerned about type 2 diabetes, consider fasting to reduce insulin resistance.
 It could help.

 Be aware that if you have diabetes or are on diabetic medication, intermittent fasting is not always recommended precisely because of these blood-sugar-lowering effects.
-Make sure you check with your doctor to see if IF is right for you.
+Make sure you check with your doctor to see if intermittent fasting is right for you.

 6. Reduced oxidative stress